woshilaiceshide/scala-cflow/README.md

 * let you write asynchronous logics in a synchronous way **without any nested braces**.

 * provides an convenient `'ask'` instead of `'akka.pattern.ask'`.
-Especially, the `'akka.pattern.ask'` will provides nothing meaningful when facing timeouts.
+Especially, the `'akka.pattern.ask'` will provides nothing meaningful when facing timeouts, and scala-cflow kicks this problem off.

 # Example
 	  import akka.actor._